 While health insurance is widespread in Essex County, as it is throughout Massachusetts, the county shares many of the same health concerns as the nation: obesity, diabetes, smoking, cancer and drug addiction.
 The opioid crisis has hit Essex County particularly hard, as evidenced by high rates of admissions for treatment and deaths from overdose.

-Just 4% of Essex County residents under 65 in 2018 lacked health insurance, similar to the state but far below the national rate of 10%.
-Spending on medical care was $524 per member, per month in 2017, higher than 2016 and below the statewide level of $630.
+Just 4% of Essex County residents under 65 in 2020 lacked health insurance, similar to the state but far below the national rate of 10%.

 While Essex County was not immune from any of the nation’s leading health-related problems, the area where it stood out was substance abuse.
 A national survey found rising rates of illegal drug use that were somewhat higher in the county (20% of adults and 16% of youth said they used an illegal drug in the last 30 days) than in the nation.
-And the rate of drug overdose deaths in Essex County, 35 per 100,000 residents, was higher than the national rate of 21.
+And the rate of drug overdose deaths in Essex County, 35 per 100,000 residents, was lower than the national rate of 30 per 100,000.

 In other areas of behavioral health and general health, Essex County more closely mirrors other areas: